np-guard/vmware-analyzer/README_Synthesis.md

 tool is provided, the more concise and readable rules it will synthesize.

 ### The policy preserving challenge
+The synthesis maintains the original semantic intent of the rules and not just generates a set of rules that preserves the connectivity between VMs given the current state of the configuration.
+For example:
+* When a `frontend` `VM` is added it should be granted the policies defined for the `frontend`
+* A DFW rule that uses an NSX group with no VMs at the moment of analysis and synthesis, will still be relevant to maintain in the conversion to network policies.

-To preserve the original intent of the policy, the synthesized policy refers, where possible, to permanent labeling such as tags - e.g. `front-end` - and not to temporarily labeling such as `VM` names.
-E.g., a specific rule's `src` is defined to be group `aaa` that is defined as `tag = backend` and `tag != DB` then the synthesized policy will refer to the value of the tag.
+To preserve the original intent of the policy, the synthesized policy refers to permanent labeling such as tags - e.g. `front-end` - and not to temporal labeling such as `VM` names.
+E.g., given a specific rule's `src` defined to be group `aaa` that is defined as `tag = backend` and `tag != DB` then the synthesized policy will maintain this reference to the tag's value.
+`todo: add tag -> labeling machanism`

 ## Currently supported
 Currently, the tool supports groups defined by expressions over tags; nested expression are not yet supported.